What women should do to address menopausal issues

 Women in their menopause often experience dryness.
 This might be a result of low estrogen levels.
 Drinking up to eight glasses of water every day can help with these symptoms.

-Water makes you feel full and increases metabolism.
-Therefore, it can aid weight loss and help prevent weight gain.
+Water makes you feel full and increases your metabolism.
+Therefore, it can aid in weight loss and help prevent weight gain.

 Also, drinking water can help reduce the bloating that accompanies hormonal changes.